 Domande frequenti

 - Q: What’s the minimum print volume I need for most hobby projects?UN: 200×200×200 mm is ideal.
-It handles small toys, custodie telefoniche, e articoli per la casa (PER ESEMPIO., spice jar lids).
-For larger projects (PER ESEMPIO., a full-size figurine), go for 300×300×300 mm.
+It handles small toys, custodie per telefoni, and household items (per esempio., spice jar lids).
+For larger projects (per esempio., a full-size figurine), go for 300×300×300 mm.

-- Q: Do I need to adjust parameters for a new build platform (PER ESEMPIO., switching from glass to PEI)?UN: SÌ.
-PEI has stronger adhesion than glass—lower the heated bed temperature by 5–10°C (PER ESEMPIO., from 60°C to 55°C for PLA) to avoid the print sticking too hard and breaking when removed.
+- Q: Do I need to adjust parameters for a new build platform (per esempio., switching from glass to PEI)?UN: SÌ.
+PEI has stronger adhesion than glass—lower the heated bed temperature by 5–10°C (per esempio., from 60°C to 55°C for PLA) to avoid the print sticking too hard and breaking when removed.